 You may be experiencing some fatigue and breathlessness as you approach the end of your length in the deep end, which may give you that fearful feeling that you are going to sink.

 You could try starting your swim from the deep end of the pool and swim to the shallow end and see how it feels in terms of tiredness.

-A little test to try out on yourself: swim away from the poolside to an area of the pool that you know you are able to stand in if you need to.
+A little test to try out on yourself: swim away from the poolside to an area of the pool that you know you can stand in if you need to.
 Then turn around and swim back to the wall where you came from.

-The most important part here is when you change direction to swim back again you must do so without placing your feet on the pool floor or stopping to touch the bottom at all.
+The most important part here is when you change direction to swim back again, you must do so without placing your feet on the pool floor or stopping to touch the bottom.

 What you are effectively doing here is attempting to convince yourself that no matter where you are in the pool you are able to change direction and swim back to the side of the pool.
 Therefore the depth of the water is of no relevance.

-The most important thing of all is not to let it put you off of swimming in anyway.
-You have achieved a huge amount so far so keep going to the pool and practice practice practice.
-Soon your confidence will grow and it will not be a problem.
+The most important thing is not to let it put you off of swimming in any way.
+You have achieved a huge amount so far, so keep going to the pool and practice, practice, practice.
+Soon your confidence will grow, and it will not be a problem.